 Peritoneal dialysis

-You can do you CAPD exchanges pretty much anywhere.
+You can do CAPD exchanges pretty much anywhere.
 In between each exchange you’re free to go about your daily activities, as per usual.
 You’ll usually undergo your exchanges when you first wake up, at lunch time, at dinner time and before bed.
 However, you can change it around to meet your schedule on busy days.

 Some of the benefits of peritoneal dialysis compared to haemodialysis include: